DLLDN/DLLDN/Data Analysis Projects/Transaction Monitoring/README.md

 ![Distribution Of Transaction Amounts Payment Type](https://github.com/user-attachments/assets/3a8d49b3-6662-4004-9c65-1a507e35a9d4)

-The violin chart shows a fairly even spread betweeen Automated Chequeing House (ACH), Cheque, Credit Card, Cross-Border and Debit Card payment types for the transactions, with many of those payment types just over the $10,000.
+The violin chart shows a fairly even spread between Automated Chequeing House (ACH), Cheque, Credit Card, Cross-Border and Debit Card payment types for the transactions, with many of those payment types just over the $10,000.

+## Summary

+The transaction data reveals several patterns indicative of potential money laundering activities:

+**Spikes in Transaction Amounts:** The line graph shows large spikes in transaction amounts (over $10 million) during late 2022 and mid-2023.
+**Structuring and Amount Thresholds:** The ridgeline chart highlights a concentration of "structuring" transactions around the $10,000 mark, suggesting efforts to avoid reporting thresholds.
+Cash withdrawals often just exceed $100 indicating they are trying to keep low profiles and remain under the radar.
+Over-invoicing transactions are also present and large, which are more visible and may require more sophistication to set up.
+**Transaction Frequency by Type:** Structuring is the most frequent laundering type, while over-invoicing is the least.
+**Payment Method Diversity:** Transactions are dispersed across various payment methods, indicating a general lack of favouritism for any one particular payment type.

+The combination of these findings is strongly suggestive of money laundering.
+Spikes in Amounts could signify the initial "placement" stage where large sums of illicit funds are introduced into the financial system.
+Structuring is a classic money laundering technique to evade scrutiny by breaking up large sums into smaller, less conspicuous amounts below reporting thresholds.
+The $10,000 threshold is a common trigger for reporting requirements.
+Cash withdrawals and structuring Smaller transactions may be used for "smurfing", where funds are dispersed through multiple accounts to obscure their origin.
+The higher frequency of cash withdrawals could indicate an attempt to make transactions untraceable and difficult to monitor.
+Payment Method Diversity Utilizing a mix of payment methods ("layering") helps obscure the audit trail and makes it harder to connect funds to their illicit source.
+The presence of different currency types and bank locations also adds to the money-laundering operations, as it becomes harder to track and regulate.
+It's clear that money-laundering activity is a significant part of operations.
+There appear to be several operations occurring in the dataset, from small smurfing and structuring operations to more visible over-invoicing and payment type distributions.
+By breaking down operations into several aspects, it appears that the bad actors are trying to reduce visibility, remain under the radar, and ultimately harder to track.
+The line graph shows large spikes in transaction amounts (over $10 million) during late 2022 and mid-2023.